 - To ensure that each honors scholar has access to a rigorous curriculum that emphasizes original research, collaborative relationships, intensive writing, great works, creative expression and advanced thinking skills -- analytical, creative, critical, qualitative and quantitative.

 - To provide honors scholars opportunities for leadership development through seminars and co-curricular activities.

-- To provide opportunities for honors scholars to develop character by integrating knowledge with experiences through service learning, volunteerism, internships, international travel and interdisciplinary exploration.
+- To provide opportunities for honors scholars to develop character by integrating knowledge with experiences through service learning, volunteerism, leadership opportunities, international travel and interdisciplinary exploration.

-- Priority Registration.
-Honors scholars receive priority registration status and are allowed to register for classes during the first course registration session.
-Thus, Honors scholars have the opportunity to enroll in the classes they want on days and times they want, with the professors they choose.
+Priority Registration: Honors Scholars receive priority registration status and are allowed to register for classes during the first course registration session.
+Thus, Honors Scholars have the opportunity to enroll in the classes they want on the days and times they want, with the professors they choose.

-- One-to-One Faculty Mentorship.
-Each Honors student has the opportunity to conduct a research project of his or her choice and receives one-to-one faculty mentorship to complete the project.
+One-on-One Faculty Mentorship: Each Honors Scholar has the opportunity to conduct a research project of his or her choice and receives one-on-one faculty mentorship to complete the project.

-- Graduation.
-Honors students receive special recognition at Culver-Stockton’s commencement ceremony.
+Special Recognition at Graduation: Honors Scholars receive special recognition at Culver-Stockton’s commencement ceremony.

-- Experiential Grants.
-Freshmen Honors students receive $500 of experiential grants immediately upon enrollment.
+Travel Grants: Freshmen Honors Scholars receive $500 of travel grants immediately upon enrollment.

 Honors Scholars Program consists of (16 hours):

 HON 110: Honors Writing and Literature (3), Offered each spring 12-week term.